Traboe

 Traboe (pronounced tray-bow) (Treworabo) is a hamlet on the Lizard Peninsula, Cornwall, England, United Kingdom.
 Traboe is about 5 km west of St Keverne; nearby is Traboe Cross, a junction on the B3293 road.
 It is approximately a mile down the road from Goonhilly Satellite Earth Station.
 It contains eleven houses and a building which used to house Rosuick Farm Shop, this being the purpose for which it was built.
 The list of houses includes a converted inn and a converted school house.

 There is a well situated at the back of the green.
 A tree was planted on the green by residents of the hamlet to commemorate the millennium.

 Traboe lies within the Cornwall Area of Outstanding Natural Beauty (AONB).

 The name Traboe is a contraction of the Cornish language Treworabo, which contains the elements tre, meaning 'farm' or 'settlement', and Gworabo, a personal name.

+History

+In 967 AD King Edgar granted to Wulfnoth Rumuncant land in the Charter of Lesneague and Pennarth.
+Lesneague, together with Traboe, was later granted to the Benedictine monks of St Michael's Mount by Robert Count of Mortain.